stepankuzmin/copybara-sot/project/README.md

 Please see the [upstream README.md](https://github.com/stepankuzmin/copybara-sot/tree/main?tab=readme-ov-file) for more details.

-Every PR in this repository will be automatically synchronized to the upstream repository.
+PRs targeting the default branch in this repository will be automatically synchronized to the upstream repository.
 After changes land upstream, they're automatically propagated back to this repository! 🚀